rackerlabs/support-how-to/content/how-to/rackspace-email/factors-that-affect-the-duration-of-email-migrations/index.md

 if two mailboxes are the same size but have a different number of items, the mailbox with fewer items migrates faster than the mailbox with more items.
-The servers talk to each other to introduce each message, so several messages will have more overhead from network chatter than one large message.
+The servers talk to each other to introduce each message, so multiple messages have more overhead from network chatter than a single large message.

-**MigrationWiz** greatly reduces network chatter.
+MigrationWiz greatly reduces network chatter.
 It has moved over a thousand items in less than a minute in some cases.

 ### Mailbox size